yyaadet/llmsurf/docs/README.md

 ![LLMSurf](https://raw.githubusercontent.com/yyaadet/llmsurf/main/images/logo.png)

 An AI agent that can perform tasks on your macOS.
-It can open applications, search the twitter(X) and rednote(xiaohongshu.com), and more.
+It can open applications, search the twitter(X), rednote(xiaohongshu.com), and Google, and more.

 ## Features

 - Open applications
-- Search the twitter(X) and rednote
+- Search the twitter(X), rednote(xiaohongshu.com) and Google
-- Answer questions with local LLM models
+- Answer questions with search results or local knowledges
 - Transform conversation to task.
 You can run the task with one click.
+- Support local native LLM models and cloud openai like models.

 ## Installation